FAQ for Students

 Do DETC institutions have good services?

 DETC institutions are known to have highly sophisticated and well developed student services, carefully crafted curricula, and world-class faculty.
 They deliver on their promises.
-Since 1890, over 150 million students enrolled in DETC-accredited institutions.
+Since 1890, more than150 million students enrolled in DETC-accredited institutions.